-Real Madrid and Barcelona are now just one outing away from their 250th competitive El Clasico contest, with there little to choose between the two sides when it comes to an overall record.
+Real Madrid and Barcelona are now just one outing away from their 254th competitive El Clasico contest, with little to choose between the two sides when it comes to their overall record.

 Who, though, has held the upper hand in a famous rivalry that dates back to 1929?
 GOAL takes a look at how a couple of the biggest institutions in club football have fared in direct combat.